 You can use remarketing to target leads that have visited your website, blog or certain set of pages.
 Remarketing follows a lead’s activity online and produces ads to remind them to come back.

 So you’ve created compelling content, gained traffic to your website, and opened up the conversation with a qualified lead – great!
 Now you have them right where you want them.

 Nurturing a lead and guiding them towards making a decision is a delicate process.
 Customers of today don’t respond very well to aggressive engagement.
-It’s imperative that you’re prepared with the proper tools and tactics to give them the gentle nudge they need to make a purchase.
+It’s imperative that you’re prepared with the proper tools and best inbound marketing tactics to give prospects the gentle nudge they need to make a purchase without being pushy.